thingsboard/thingsboard.github.io/use-cases/scada.md

         </div>
     </div>
     <div class="long">
-        <p>The main advantage of SCADA (Supervisory Control and Data Acquisition) is its ability to monitor production processes in real time and quickly respond to deviations.</p>
+        <p>The main advantage of SCADA (Supervisory Control and Data Acquisition) systems is their ability to monitor production processes in real time and respond quickly to deviations.
+ThingsBoard provides comprehensive tools to collect, process, and visualize data from SCADA components, such as PLCs (Programmable Logic Controllers) and RCUs (Remote Control Units), enabling seamless integration with various industrial processes.</p>
-        <p>In ThingsBoard, we have developed a fluid management system using SCADA symbols (pipes, valves, motors, filters, flow meters, tanks, leak sensors).
-This allows any production process to be displayed on a dashboard and enables real time monitoring of equipment operation and alarm signals.</p>
+        <p>To illustrate the flexibility of ThingsBoard's SCADA integration, we have developed the Swimming Pool Management System template.
+This solution demonstrates how SCADA symbols—such as pipes, valves, motors, filters, flow meters, tanks, and leak sensors—can be utilized to create simple yet powerful process control systems.
+It enables any production process to be visualized on a dashboard, allowing for real-time monitoring of equipment operation and timely detection of alarm signals.</p>
-        <p>In our template, we show how SCADA symbols in ThingsBoard can be used to create simple and effective process control systems for automating a wide range of tasks.
-Our Swimming Pool template demonstrates this.</p>
     </div>
 </section>